noppefoxwolf/MessageNotification/README.md

 A Swift package that provides type-safe message passing extensions for NotificationCenter with async/await support.

+This is a backport of the iOS 26 NotificationCenter Message extensions for earlier versions.

 ## Features

 - Type-safe message protocol for NotificationCenter